 If you have not purchased the full cruise package with the gourmet meals you can eat in the cafe – where rather ordinary meals are served up at Norwegian prices (but still a whole lot cheaper than paying for the cruise package).
 It looks ok but really was not very appetising – think dry fish n chips and luke-warm soft pasta bolognese.
 The buffet breakfast is included in the fare and offers a good selection in the main dining room – catering more to European than Anglo Saxon tastes.

-So, what was it like on the Norway cruise?
+So, what was it like cruising the fjords of Norway?
 Heading out from Bergen after sunset a saxophonist played out on deck, sending ghostly notes floating out into the still night.
 We passed under a huge road bridge and slipped silently into the dark fjords, slowly leaving the lights of city and town behind.

 It is certainly a precipitous coastline with mottled colours of rock and grass, bracken and scree, as well as patches of woodland.
 It is the Gulf Stream that makes this part of the world habitable and most of these communities grew up around the rich fishing grounds and fleets in the 19th century.
 The ship gets quite close to the coast at times. not close enough to see what people are having for breakfast but enough to see the calm, clear waters of tiny harbours.